mindpowered/english-auction-cpp/README.md

 # Configuration
 You must configure the storage and retrieval of auctions and bids.
+Before we can make use of englishauction's functions, we have to create Callback functions for englishauction to use whenever it needs to use any persistent data regarding auctions and bids.
+A common way of storing persistent data is using SQL.
+Each setup function bridges the gap between your auction data and the englishauction package's functionality.

 # Usage
 You are using C++